Cincinnati–Memphis rivalry: History

-Both universities share histories in their founding as small city universities into large universities with prominent Division 1 athletic programs.
+Both universities share histories in their founding as small city universities into large universities with prominent Division I athletic programs.
 The schools would first face off as members of the Missouri Valley Conference in the 1960s and then both schools would be founding members of the Metro Conference, Great Midwest Conference, and Conference USA.
-The schools were reunited as conference rivals due to the 2010–2014 NCAA conference realignment as members of the American Athletic Conference.
+The schools were reunited as conference rivals due to conference realignment as members of the American Athletic Conference.
 While the rivalry was represented annually in football, the true intensity of the rivalry was felt more deeply on the basketball court.

 Since the founding of the American, the schools have had many notable contests in various sports.
 Most recently, with the football teams facing off in the 2019 American Athletic Conference Football Championship Game, with Memphis claiming the victory.

 Football

 Notable games

-Nov 24, 2001: Memphis was searching for their first winning season since 1994 and the story looked complete when the Tigers scored a touchdown with 2:16 left in the 4th quarter.
-However, Bearcats QB Gino Guidugli led a 75 yard drive, including a 36–yard catch on 4th and 27, that would end with the Bearcats scoring a touchdown with 4 seconds left to win 36–34.
+November 24, 2001: Memphis was searching for their first winning season since 1994 and the story looked complete when the Tigers scored a touchdown with 2:16 left in the fourth quarter.
+However, Bearcats QB Gino Guidugli led a 75-yard drive, including a 36-yard catch on 4th and 27, that would end with the Bearcats scoring a touchdown with 4 seconds left to win 36–34.

 September 24, 2015: In a primetime Thursday night match, Memphis QB Paxton Lynch and Cincinnati QB Hayden Moore led a 99 point shootout.
 Moore, replacing the injured Gunner Kiel during the first quarter, would set a Cincinnati record throwing for 557 yards.
 Despite surrendering the most yards in Memphis football history, the Tigers would win the game 53–46.

 December 7, 2019: In what would be Mike Norvell's final game at Memphis, the No. 20 Bearcats and No. 17 Tigers clashed for the second consecutive week in the 2019 American Athletic Conference Football Championship Game.
-Bearcats QB Desmond Ridder returned from injury to start and the teams went blow for blow, with the game having 6 lead changes.
-However, the Tigers once again proved to be too much for the Bearcats and would win 29–24 to clinch an appearance in the 2019 Cotton Bowl Classic.
+Bearcats QB Desmond Ridder returned from injury to start and the teams went blow for blow, with the game having six lead changes.
+However, the Tigers once again proved to be too much for the Bearcats and would win 29–24 to clinch an appearance in the Cotton Bowl Classic.